mjkaufer/jamnetic-algorhythms-workshop/README.md

 ## Setup

-Install the `music21` python package and you're good to go!
+Install the `music21` and the `midiutil` python packages and you're good to go!

 ## Making Songs